-- (1) Chair of Nominating and Governance Committee. - (2) Member of Audit Committee. - (3) Member of Compensation and Human Resources Committee. - (4) Chair of Compensation and Human Resources Committee. - (5) Member of Nominating and Governance Committee. - (6) Chair of Audit Committee.
+- (1) Member of Nominating, Governance and Compensation Committee. - (2) Chair of Nominating, Governance and Compensation Committee. - (3) Chair of Audit Committee. - (4) Non-voting observer on Audit Committee.

 Certain biographical information about each of these individuals included in the table above is set forth below: